TMiclot/multiwebsearch/README.md

 Simply download and extract `multiwebsearch.tar.gz` anywhere you want.

+Alternatively you can copy the `multiwebsearch` directory from this repository.
+But you will have to install express by yourself.

 ### 2. Start the server

 Open a terminal, go to the path of *Multi-Web Search*, then start the server using [node](https://nodejs.org/).